jhpyle/docassemblecli/README.md

 ## Usage

+### dacreate

+`docassemblecli` provides a command-line utility called `dacreate`, which creates an empty **docassemble** add-on package.

+To create a package called `docassemble-foobar`, run:

+    dacreate foobar

+You will be asked some questions about the package and the developer.
+This information is necessary because it goes into the `setup.py`, `README.md`, and `LICENSE` files of the package.
+If you do not yet know what answers to give, just press enter, and you can edit these files later.

+When the command exits, you will find a directory in the current directory called `docassemble-foobar` containing a shell of a **docassemble** add-on package.

+You can run `dacreate --help` to get more information about how `dacreate` works:

+    usage: dacreate [-h] [--developer-name DEVELOPER_NAME]
+                    [--developer-email DEVELOPER_EMAIL]
+                    [--description DESCRIPTION] [--url URL] [--license LICENSE]
+                    [--version VERSION] [--output OUTPUT]
+                    [package]

+    positional arguments:
+      package               name of the package you want to create

+    options:
+      -h, --help            show this help message and exit --developer-name DEVELOPER_NAME
+                            name of the developer of the package --developer-email DEVELOPER_EMAIL
+                            email of the developer of the package --description DESCRIPTION
+                            description of package
+      --url URL             URL of package
+      --license LICENSE     license of package
+      --version VERSION     version number of package
+      --output OUTPUT       output directory in which to create the package

+### dainstall

-Currently, `docassemblecli` provides one command-line utility called `dainstall`, which installs a Python package on a remote server using files on your local computer.
+`docassemblecli` provides a command-line utility called `dainstall`, which installs a Python package on a remote server using files on your local computer.

 For example, suppose that you wrote a docassemble extension package called `docassemble.foobar` using the **docassemble** Playground.
 In the Playground, you can download the package as a ZIP file called `docassemble-foobar.zip`.
-You can then unpack this ZIP file and see a folder called `docassemble-foobar`.
+You can then unpack this ZIP file and you will see a folder called `docassemble-foobar`.
 Inside of this folder there is a folder called `docassemble` and a `setup.py` file.

 From the command line, use `cd` to navigate to the folder that contains the `docassemble-foobar` folder.
 Then run:

     dainstall docassemble-foobar